Creating and Using MODX Snippets

 In the second line, we see something new.
 After the variable, we have a ".=" instead of a simple equals sign.
 This is the PHP concatenation operator.
 What it does is tack whatever follows it on to the end of the existing variable.
 If we had used an equals sign here, the second string would replace the first one and the first string would be lost.
 By using the ".=" operator, however, our variable ($output) is now set to the first string followed by the second one.
 On the third line, we add a third string onto the end of the variable and in the fourth line, we return that variable from the snippet.

-MODx will replace the snippet call in a page with whatever is returned by the snippet.
-When we put a call to our snippet on a page, we should see all three of the strings we used here.
+MODX will replace the snippet tag in a page with whatever is returned by the snippet.
+When we put a call to our snippet on a page with a snippet tag, we should see all three of the strings we used here.
 Let's try it out.
 (Be sure to save your snippet before moving to the next step.)

-Create a document in MODx (or use an existing one) and put the following snippet call somewhere in the content field of the create/edit document page:
+Create a document in MODX (or use an existing one) and put the following snippet tag somewhere in the Content field of the Create/Edit Resource panel:

-Remember that snippet names are case-sensitive, so be sure to type the name the same way when you enter the snippet call as you did when you created the snippet.
-If you don't, MODx will replace the snippet call with nothing at all.
+Remember that snippet names are case-sensitive, so be sure to type the name the same way when you enter the snippet tag as you did when you created the snippet.
+If you don't, MODX will replace the snippet tag with nothing at all.

-Save the document and then preview it by right-clicking on the document in the document tree at the left of the MODx Manager screen and selecting Preview document.
-You should see the three lines, each in a separate paragraph, where you placed the snippet call.
+Save the document and then preview it by right-clicking on the document in the Resource tree at the left of the MODX Manager screen and selecting Preview document.
+You should see the three lines, each in a separate paragraph, where you placed the snippet tag.

-Now that you've created a snippet, let's try controlling its behavior by adding parameters to the snippet call.
-A snippet call with parameters looks like this:
+Now that you've created a snippet, let's try controlling its behavior by adding properties (formerly called "parameters") to the snippet tag.
+A snippet tag with properties looks like this:

 [[MySnippet? &howMany=`2` &addText=`Add This`]]

-The parameters are just pieces of information that are sent to the snippet.
-In this case we have two parameters, howMany, which is set to 2 and addText, which is set to the string "Add This."
+The properties are just pieces of information that are sent to the snippet.
+In this case we have two properties, howMany, which is set to 2 and addText, which is set to the string "Add This."

-We're going to use our parameters to tell the snippet how many lines to print and, optionally, to add some text at the end.
+We're going to use our properties to tell the snippet how many lines to print and, optionally, to add some text at the end.

-Replace the snippet call you used above, with the new one with the parameters.
+Replace the snippet tag you used above, with the new one with the properties.

-Now, we have to change our snippet code to make it use the parameters.
-Replace the snipppet code in your MySnippet snippet with the following code:
+Now, we have to change our snippet code to make it use the properties.
+Replace the snippet code in your MySnippet snippet with the following code:

 if ($howMany >= 1) {